-Topic 14: Pricing and Channels.
-Explores the concepts, theory and latest thinking bearing on the key issues in pricing and channels, taking the perspective of the marketing manager.
-Provides an opportunity, through extensive case analyses and multiple assignments, to apply concepts and theory to the solution of pricing and channel problems in realistic business settings.
-Only one of the following may be counted: Marketing 372 (Topic: Pricing and Channels), 372 (Topic 14), Business Analytics 372 (Topic 8).
+Topic 19: Pricing and Channels.
+Same as Business Analytics 372T (Topic 19).
+Explore the concept, theory, and latest thinking that bares on key issues in pricing and channels; taking the perspective of the marketing manager.
+Apply concepts and theory, through extensive case analyses, to solve pricing and channel problems in realistic business settings.
+Only one of the following may be counted: Business Analytics 372 (Topic 8), 372T (Topic 19), Marketing 372 (Topic 14), 372T (Topic 19).